Academic year 2023/24

 Pupils in families with no recourse to public funds (NPRF) can also be eligible for free school meals – see here for further information: Providing free school meals to families with no recourse to public funds (NRPF) - GOV.UK (www.gov.uk) (opens in a new tab)

-Children in nursery schools are eligible if they meet the criteria and attend for full days.
+Children in nursery schools are eligible if they meet the criteria and attend for full days, or if part time, receiving education before and after the lunch break.
 Pupils are still eligible for free school meals in school in sixth form, but not sixth form college or further education.

 Since 1 April 2018, transitional protections have been in place which will continue during the roll out of Universal Credit.
 This has meant that pupils eligible for free school meals on or after 1 April 2018 retain their free school meals eligibility even if their circumstances change.
 Prior to the pandemic, this had been the main driver in the increase in the proportion of pupils eligible for free school meals as pupils continue to become eligible but fewer pupils stop being eligible.